discus-sions/TownOfHost-TheOtherRoles/README.md

 Team : Neutral<br>
 Basis : Crewmate<br>
+Victory Conditions : Complete all your tasks without getting killed<br>

 The Phantom is a neutral who cannot be killed until later, they win when they complete all their tasks without dying.<br>
 When the Phantom has a certain amount of tasks remaining, everyone gets an arrow and the Phantom can be killed.<br>